 #3.
 Identifying troublesome trends

-Keep track of the exit interviews and evaluate their outcomes.
-It becomes easy to identify similar patterns and trends over time to know and determine the reason why employees are leaving the firm
+Keep track of the exit interview and evaluate its outcome.
+It becomes easy to identify similar patterns and trends over time to know and determine the reason why they are leaving the firm

 #5.
 The interviewer matters

-The exit interview must not be conducted by a person who has been in direct contact with the individual.
-This will maintain the objectivity of the interview and allow him to voice his thoughts without any awkwardness
+It must not be conducted by a person who has been in direct contact with the individual.
+This will maintain and allow him to voice his thoughts without any awkwardness.

 #6.
 Prevent turnover